ToadResearch/MedSchool/environment/repls/README.md

-Please run these from inside the `environment/` folder.
+Make sure the server is running, and run these from inside the `environment/` folder.

 To test a few FHIR retrieval queries:
 ```bash